Friday (Rebecca Black song): Chart performance

 By March 21, 2011, the "Friday" music video had been viewed more than 30 million times on YouTube.
 Forbes estimated that as of that date, Black and ARK Music had earned $20,000 from YouTube's revenue-sharing program, and Billboard estimated iTunes sales of approximately 43,000 copies, roughly equivalent to $26,700 in royalties.
 Within a week after being released on iTunes, it had jumped to 19 on their sales chart, on March 19, 2011.
 "Friday" debuted on the US Hot Digital Songs chart at number 57 and went on to peak at number 38.
-As of 2021, the song has sold more than 500,000 copies in the United States; consequently it was certified Gold by the Recording Industry Association of America (RIAA).
+As of 2021, the song has sold more than 500,000 copies in the United States; consequently it was certified Platinum by the Recording Industry Association of America (RIAA).

 "Friday" debuted on the New Zealand Singles Chart at number 33 on March 21, 2011.
 The song entered the Billboard Hot 100 at number 72 and rose to 58 the next week.
 It sold 87,000 copies in the United States over its first two weeks and has gone on to sell 442,000 copies, as of December 2013.
 The song also received airplay in Sweden.
 In the United States, it was played 12 times from March 16 to 22, considered low for a Hot 100 song.
 Despite the song's strong performance elsewhere, Georgina Kelly claimed in late March 2011 that her daughter had not received any money from the song's sales to that point in time, saying "We haven't received a dime from anywhere".